hanzheng0730/Patient-Classification-According-To-Risk-Level/README.md

 # Patient-Classification-According-To-Risk-Level
 ## Dataset
 The dataset includes the information of patients who went through different surgical procedures.
-In order to properly use the hospital resources, the length-of-stay (LOS) of each patient needs to be predicted based on the known information like surgical area, age, all blood test results and etc. LOS of >5 is labeled as 1 while LOS of <=5 is labeled as 0.
+In order to properly use the hospital resources, the length-of-stay (LOS) of each patient needs to be predicted based on the known information like surgical area, age, all blood test results and etc. In the training dataset, LOS of >5 is labeled as 1 while LOS of <=5 is labeled as 0.
+The LOS of new patients has to be predicted and the accuracy of different models are discussed.
+This dataset has 292 features originally and feature selection using different techniques have been tried.
 ## Models selected
 LogisticRegression, RandomForest, XGBoost, LightGBM
 ## Accuracy